miriukaLab/celldeath/README.md

 celldeath train -imagenet
 ```

-with this mininmal example, you just need to put your images in the folder *'~/celldeath/split_img/'* (default place if you slice them, see below), and make sure your filenames contains either *'control'* or *'celldeath'*, acording to your experiments.
+with this minimal example, you just need to put your images in the folder *'~/celldeath/split_img/'* (default place if you slice them, see below), and make sure your filenames contains either *'control'* or *'celldeath'*, acording to your experiments.
 Defaults will probably take you to a high accuracy.
-We proved that our script can identify ~99% of celldeath images with minimal changes (for exmaple, just one  hour after cell death induction).
+We proved that our script can identify ~99% of celldeath images with minimal changes (for example, just one  hour after cell death induction).
 In many cases these changes are not perceptibles for the human eye.
 The *-pretrained* option allows you to use a neural network previously trained (with *imagenet*), which may allow to reach a high accuracy in a shorter time.
 However, in our experience it may not be superior to a plain training, and even a little bit inferior.

 ##### extended example (defaults are shown)